edegan-furb/edegan-furb/README.md

 I am Developer from Brazil.

-- I'm a developer who enjoys building web applications.
+- ⚡ I'm a developer who enjoys building web applications.
 Currently, I'm focusing on React Native for mobile app development, and I'm comfortable working on both frontend and backend.

-- In my free time, I take online courses on the latest technologies to improve my skills.
+- 📚 In my free time, I like to take online courses on the latest technologies to improve my skills.

 ---